pererossello/fluid_2D/README.md

 ## Usage

-The core functionality relies in the `Fluid2D()` class inside `main/main.py`, which implements the Lax-Friederichs scheme in 2D for the fluid flow equations.
+The core functionality relies in the `Fluid2D()` class inside `main/main.py`, which implements the Lax-Friedrichs scheme in 2D for the fluid flow equations.
 The simulation output is saved in a `.hdf5` file format.
 There is also the possibility to add lagrangian tracers to the simulation.
 Check `example/gresho_vortex_example.py` for example usage.

 ## Dependencies
 - [numpy](https://github.com/numpy/numpy): For math operations.